 “…I was ghosted this morning…”

-Admittedly these were not the words I expected when I met with a friend for a beer and asked how he was doing.
-He works for a recruitment agency in Guildford and at that moment he was licking his wounds and in need of liquid therapy.
-I may not have been expecting his words, but likewise, they didn’t surprise.
+Admittedly, not the words I expected when I met with a friend for a beer and asked how he was doing.
+He works for a recruitment agency and at that moment he was licking his wounds and in need of liquid therapy.
+I may not have been expecting what he said, but likewise, it didn’t surprise.

-When you have worked over a decade in recruitment having someone not arrive for an interview or fail to start their new role is not a new phenomenon.
+When you have worked in recruitment for over a decade having someone not arrive for an interview or fail to start their new role is not a new phenomenon.
 In fact, the only thing new is someone / somewhere created a term to describe it – “ghosting”.
 The origin seems to come from those on the dating scene – where suddenly and without warning someone who you have been seeing just disappears and does not respond to any form of communication.

 For a recruiter or HR professional, having a candidate fail to arrive for interview is awkward or possibly embarrassing, but at least your investment up until that point has been minimal and you can quickly recover the situation.
 However, the scenario where a candidate has been interviewed, accepts the job, allegedly works a three-month notice period and then never arrives for their first day…that really hurts.
 Suddenly you are going to have to repeat the whole recruitment drive right from the start.